Ofektom/alx-system_engineering-devops/0x00-shell_basics/README.md

-shell basic commands

-pwd-present working directory
-ls-display content list of directory cd-change to root directory
+Shell basic - Commands
+pwd -> Present working directory ls -> List of directory content cd -> Change to root directory of the present working directory ls -l -> long list of files in directory